buluma/ansible-role-datadog/README.md

 # using sysvinit and providing your own init script.
 datadog_skip_running_check: false

-# Set this to `yes` to allow agent downgrades on apt-based platforms.
+# Set this to `true` to allow agent downgrades on apt-based platforms.
-# Internally, this uses `apt-get`'s `--force-yes` option.
+# Internally, this uses `apt-get`'s `--force-true` option.
 Use with caution.
 # On centos this will only work with ansible 2.4 and up
 datadog_agent_allow_downgrade: false